+HAZARDOUS WASTE

-HAZARDOUS George Mason U 1
+George Mason University

-Chemica Name:
+Chemica l Name:

-Accumu ation Date:
+Accumu lation Date: / /

-Building

-Room #
+Building:

+Room#

-container contains toxic or l ease contact GMU police by ( ,,
+container contains toxic or hazardous material, in an emergency ease contact GMU police by dialing 911 or 993-2810

-- Cylinders - An attempt to return cylinders to the distributor or manufacture must be made. - If the cylinder is unable to be returned, it must be managed as hazardous waste. - Corrosive Cleaning Compounds - All corrosive cleaning compounds, such as those used to treat boilers, coils, or pipes. - Corrosive and caustic compounds must be collected in plastic containers.
+- Cylinders - An attempt to return cylinders to the distributor or manufacture must be made. - o If the cylinder is unable to be returned, it must be managed as hazardous waste. - Corrosive Cleaning Compounds - All corrosive cleaning compounds, such as those used to treat boilers, coils, or pipes. - Corrosive and caustic compounds must be collected in plastic containers.